tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 The user is presented with available yield and trading engines and may either:
 - Configure engines manually, or
-- Select AI-guided safe configuration
+- Select Rules-based parameter constraint templates

 For each selection, the interface displays:
 - Strategy behavior summary